edoelas/kkgepo/README.md

 >
 > kkgepo, the language of the devil, used to speak with k8s.

-kkgepo is just a bunch of dinamically generated kubectl aliases.
+`kkgepo` is just a bunch of dinamically generated kubectl aliases.
 It does not check anything, it just substitutes words.
-But there is more, by selling your soul now you can use `ff`, which allows you to choose a specific resource to apply your actions. kkgepo is simple to use and to extend, less than 100 python lines including documentation.
+But there is more, by selling your soul now you can use `ff`, which allows you to choose a specific resource to apply your actions.
+`kkgepo` is simple to use and to extend, less than 100 python lines including documentation. `kkgepo` also includes ksetns and ksetco to set namespace and context respectively.

 **Requirements**:
 - fzf